 CMMC Level 2 Compliance: How to Meet Requirements + Checklist

-CMMC Level 2 represents a significant step up in cybersecurity maturity from Level 1.
-It requires organizations to implement more advanced protections and undergo third-party assessments to validate their security posture.
-While the process may seem complex, having the right tools and guidance in place can help contractors meet CMMC requirements efficiently and with fewer headaches along the way.
+Most contractors that handle sensitive defense information are now racing to meet Level 2 requirements, complete scoping, remediate gaps, and prepare for third-party assessments that are already booking far out.
+While this process may seem complex, having the right tools and guidance in place can help contractors meet CMMC requirements efficiently and with fewer headaches along the way.

 The CMMC framework is divided into three levels.
-The Department of Defense designed this tiered structure to strike a balance between strengthening cybersecurity across the entire defense supply chain and making compliance achievable for organizations of all sizes, especially small businesses.
+The DoD designed this tiered structure to strike a balance between strengthening cybersecurity across the entire defense supply chain and making compliance achievable for organizations of all sizes, especially small businesses.

 Not every contractor handles the same type or volume of sensitive information.
 A company that builds software for internal DoD use will have very different cybersecurity needs than a subcontractor that simply repairs parts or manages logistics.
 By tailoring the requirements to the type of data a company handles, the DoD ensures that every organization has to meet an appropriate level of security.